autonome/peek/README.md

 - [x] fix label names, match to pwa manifest
 - [x] put readable log labels back in

-## Preview release blockers
+## v0.2 - MVCP (minimum viable concept preview)

+minimum viable concept preview.

+question: would others use this?

 Windows/system
+- [ ] app showing in dock even tho disabled
+- [ ] app not showing in tray, even tho enabled
 - [ ] cache key can be address path now?
-- [ ] unregister all shortcuts at shutdown
+- [ ] all api calls

-Feature un/install and reloads
+Feature lifecycle (un/install and reloads)
 - [x] feature unload/reload - init/uninit whole feature and window
 - [ ] all api calls have feature id accessible by preload (via manifest?)
 - [ ] close other windows of feature, not just background window
     - track windows in origin groups?
+- [ ] unregister all shortcuts at shutdown

 Figure out re-init/reload story when pref/feature change is saved
 - eg: extension lifecycle events and sw lifecycle events